 To extend its range of attractions, a golf course was opened on the 31st May 1939.

 WW2 Naval training base

-This portion of the history of the Seaview Hotel is taken verbatim from a speech, Seaview and the Royal Navy” by Richard Tomlinson.
-Richard too, had a “connection” with this venerable hotel, as will become clear later.
+This portion of the history of the Seaview Hotel is taken verbatim from an article, Seaview and the Royal Navy” by Richard Tomlinson (see ‘Sources’ section at end of this blog); Richard too, had a “connection” with this venerable hotel, as will become clear later.

 South Africa declared war on Hitler’s Germany on 6th September 1939.
 In March 1942, staff of HMS King Alfred, a Royal Navy training establishment on the south coast of England, started searching for a suitable site for a similar college to train temporary officers for the Royal Naval Volunteer Reserve (RNVR or ‘Wavy Navy’) and the South African Naval Forces (SANF).
 They first looked at Alexandria in Egypt, but this was not suitable due to the North African campaign being in progress.
 Thence their attention turned to South Africa, where they checked all possible locations from East London to Cape Town.